deployd/deployd/docs/collection.markdown

 ## Protecting properties from modification

-Use the `protect(propertyName)` function to protect specified properties during a POST or PUT.
+Use the `protect(propertyName)` function to protect specified properties during a PUT.

     //On Put
     protect('createdDate');